Featured Image: FE Emery Ed. Systems Thinking, Vol 1 Penguin, 1981.

 Philip Selznik Leadership in Administration 1957, as mentioned was enormously influential when published and is an enduring classic.

-Douglas McGregor was an American management professor at the MIT Sloan School of Management and was and still is famous for propounding Theory X and Theory Y concerning motivation and management at work.
+Douglas McGregor was an American management professor at the MIT Sloan School of Management and was and still is famous for propounding Theory X and Theory Y concerning motivation and management at work in 1960.

 Theory Y: people are self-motivated and enjoy the challenge of work.
 Managers with this assumption have a more collaborative relationship with their people, and motivate them by allowing them to work on their own initiative, giving them responsibility, and empowering them to make decisions.